dawidbudzynski/points_app/README.md

 ## General info

 A web application made using Python 3, Django 2, and PostgreSQL.
-<br/>Application allows import users from csv file and change their balance.
+<br/>Application allows to import users from csv file and change their balance.

 ## Main functions